An Obscure, but Historically Exemplary British Sports Car Brand Is Making a Grand Return

 TVR Automotive Ltd.

-Though because it was a small-time firm with low production volumes, it’s had its fair share of management and ownership issues.
-So much, that its history is chaptered and defined by its various owners.
+Though because of its small operations and low production volumes, it’s had quite a few management and ownership issues.
+So much, that TVR’s history is chaptered and defined by its various owners.

-Throughout its storied history, TVR managed to go through a change in ownership over five times.
+Throughout its storied history, TVR changed ownership five times.
 The latest marks six.
-The company hasn’t produced a single car since the early 2000s, when it was last owned by a wealthy Russian business magnet by the name of Nikolay Smolensky.
+The company hasn’t produced a single car since the early 2000s.
+Then, it was last owned by a wealthy Russian business magnate by the name of Nikolay Smolensky.

 Red TVR Griffith sports car with black wheels driving on a road with trees in the background.